Last Updated on

 Just outside the passport control we are in China, assaulted by guys who want to change our money illegally.

-First impact with China:
+The first impact with China:

 1. Total illiteracy but, despite what everyone said without ever being here, there are more people who speak English than any other place visited during this trip.
 All the cops at the border spoke English.